Contributing

 - Run

-./validate.shafter every change - A task is only complete when exit code is 0
+go test ./core/... -race -count=1and./tools/replay-fixtures.shafter every change - A task is only complete when both exit 0

 - Never mark a task done based only on compilation

-- If validation fails, inspect the failing test and fix the root cause
+- If a test fails, inspect it and fix the root cause

 - Do not skip or comment out failing assertions